buzhidaojiaoshenm/SCP-firmware/doc/build_system.md

                 └── <firmware 2 level configuration files...>
                 └── Firmware.cmake
                 └── CMakeLists.txt

+> **NOTE**: There is functionality for building a product located outside of
+> this root directory.
+Read below for instructions.

 Different products that share similar files can be grouped into product_group.
 Shared files are located under __common__ directory, while